 The main criterion for obtaining a CLR is originality.
 This means that the layout must have involved creative input by the creator.
 Of course, the layout must not have infringed the rights of another’s existing circuit layout creation.

 The owner of an original circuit layout has the exclusive right to:

 - copy the layout in a material form

 - make integrated circuits from the layout

 - exploit it commercially in Australia.

 Rights exist for 10 years from when the circuit layout was first created and fixed in a material form, regardless of whether or not it is used commercially.

 Provided the circuit layout was commercially exploited within 10 years from the date that the design was first created, then the circuit layout will be protected for a further 10 years from the date commercial exploitation first occurred.
 That is, the protection period for a circuit layout could be 20 years, but only if it is first commercially exploited at the very end of the first 10 years.

-- IP Australia provides information on circuit layout rights.
+- Visit IP Australia for information on circuit layout rights.
 Topics include: advice on protection and length of protection.